 Leslie Robertson completed her Ph.D. at the University of British Columbia, where she currently teaches anthropology.
 She worked as a researcher on the Health and Home Project—directed by Dara Culhane—for two years and is currently working for a community organization in Vancouver’s downtown eastside.
 She has conducted cross-cultural research in various social contexts, and her work examines the construction of meaning through oral histories and life stories.
 Robertson is also the author of Imagining Difference: Legend, Curse and Spectacle in a BC Mining Town, published by the University of British Columbia Press in 2004.

-Finalist for the 2005 City of Vancouver Book Award”
+Short-listed 2005 City of Vancouver Book Award